stacksmith/cl-nng/README.md

 Early WIP; bare minimum for http example implemented.

+## Lispy interface

+### (WITH-SOCKET ((socket-name protocol) &body body))

+Evaluate body in an environment containing an open socket.
+Protocol is req0, rep0, etc.

+### (RECV-ON ((socket &optional result buffer bufsize) &body body)

+Evaluate body in an environment that allocates a receive buffer and cleans up on exit.
+Socket must be an open socket handle; optional parameters are names, defaulting to result buffer and bufsize.

+### (SEND-STRING (socket string))

+Send a lisp string

 ## Implementation notes

 Swig was used initially to generate nng-cffi raw bindings.
 The file was heavily edited to fix conversion problems.